-All organisations face the risk of things going wrong or of unknowingly harbouring malpractice.
+All organisations face the risk of things going wrong or of unknowingly is to outline how workers may deal with concerns about other workers and/ or service provision which may have an impact or threaten the wider public harbouring malpractice.
 Manchester United believes it has a duty to identify such situations and take the appropriate measures to remedy the situation.
-By encouraging a culture of openness within our organisation Manchester United believes it can help prevent malpractice - prevention is better than cure.
+By interest. encouraging a culture of openness within our organisation Manchester United believes it can help prevent malpractice - prevention is better than cure.
 That is one of the aims of this policy.